getodk/docs/odkx-src/survey-sample-app-navigate-form.rst

     :alt: Survey Example Form Prompt Selection
     :class: device-screen-vertical

 This prompt allows you to choose which sections of the form to complete.
 Survey form navigation can be completely customized, even at runtime, to include or exclude sections, repeat portions, jump directly to different prompts based on entered values, and more.
-For this example we will complete the :menuselection:`label features`, :menuselection:`computed assignment of initial values`, and :menuselection:`custom template` sections.
+For this example, we will complete the :menuselection:`label features`, :menuselection:`computed assignment of initial values`, and :menuselection:`custom template` sections.
 However, feel free to enter any combination you like and explore.

 Press the :guilabel:`Next` button in the top right to progress to the next question.
 Note that we skip the :menuselection:`intent launching` section and progress directly to :menuselection:`label features`.